 At Wingrove School we endeavour to provide an environment which is challenging, motivating and which encourages the children to reflect on their experiences and share them in discussion with others.
-Since September 2014, each class spends one full morning session in our Forest School.
+Since September 2014, each class spends at least one morning session in our Forest School.